CVanchieri/CS-ProblemSolvingFrameWork/Using-HackerRank.md

 This is a sticking point for many students.
 HackerRank has an interesting UI and it takes some getting used to.
 Their tests also have a consistent format and structure that you should explore and take the time to get familiar with.

 * [Click here for a short HackerRank demo video](https://youtu.be/hWrxLqwplkc)

+### Function input and output

+The "input" is what gets passed to your function.
+This is likely different than the sample input they provide (that you might add to the `custom input` box).
+If you expand the main routine in the source code, you'll see how they parse the input and pass it to your function.

+The "output" is what your function returns.
+Examine the spec for exactly what this.

+Your function won't be tested on anything it `print()`s.
+Usefully, however, printed output appears in the `Debugging output` section at the bottom of the page after you run.

+### Figure out what gets passed to your function

+If you're having trouble figuring out exactly what your function gets passed to it, try this:

+* Add a line of code to your function to print the parameter(s)
+* Put the given sample case into the `custom input` box
+* Run the program
+* Check the output in the `Debugging Output` in the section at the bottom